php-ru/symfony-docs-ru/reference/dic_tags.rst

 **Purpose**: Add your own logic for "form type guessing"

-This tag allows you to add your own logic to the :ref:`form guessing <forms-field-guessing>` process.
+This tag allows you to add your own logic to the :ref:`form guessing <form-type-guessing>` process.
 By default, form guessing is done by "guessers" based on the validation metadata and Doctrine metadata (if you're using Doctrine) or Propel metadata (if you're using Propel).